BingoBois/FinalReport/README.md

         *   Through a specific API-path: _http://<your_host>:<your_port>/status_

-During the next stages of development, the team usually had 1-2 weeks to develop and deliver the next parts of the system, while also acting as operators on another teams system and provide them with feedback.
+During the next stages of development, the team usually had 1-2 weeks to develop and deliver the next parts of the system, while also acting as operators on another team's system and provide them with feedback.

-For the next stages of development the team had to implement _Continuous Integration_, followed by sitting down with the team that was operating and monitoring our system and agree on a _Service-Level Agreement_ (SLA), which included:
+For the next stages of development, the team had to implement _Continuous Integration_, followed by sitting down with the team that was operating and monitoring our system and agree on a _Service-Level Agreement_ (SLA), which included: